 - Examples include but are not limited to: involvement in student organizations, serving as a GSI, volunteer activities, and research impact on a specific community.

 - Two letters of recommendation (one from the student’s advisor)

 - The student’s CV with links to publications and/or patents

-- One-page abstract on the work the student will present at EGS
+- One-page abstract on the work the student will present at ERS

 - The abstract may include 1 figure as a part of the single page abstract.
 Abstracts should not exceed 1 page.
 See abstract template for guidelines.

-- Abstracts will be available online on the EGS website
+- Abstracts will be available online on the ERS website

 Departments/Programs should submit these documents as one PDF file with the nomination form.

-- Monday, October 1st: Nominees notified with oral presentation instructions
+- Monday, XXX: Nominees notified with oral presentation instructions

-- Wednesday, October 10th: Poster submissions due in landscape or portrait ppt and pdf format.
+- Wednesday, XXX: Poster submissions due in landscape or portrait PPT and PDF format.

-- Wednesday, October 24th: Lightning talk presentations due in PPT or PDF format
+- Wednesday, XXX: Lightning talk presentations due in PPT or PDF format

-- Thursday, October 25th: Tech test-run session for lightning talks.
+- Thursday, XXX: Tech test-run session for lightning talks.
 Presenters will not be able to use their own laptops.

 Awards & Review Process

-- Candidates will be judged on their submitted materials and oral presentation by a committee of judges during the Engineering Graduate Symposium on October 26th, 2018.
+- Candidates will be judged on their submitted materials and oral presentation by a committee of judges during the Engineering Research Symposium

 - Three winners will each receive $2,500.
-Winners will be announced at the Awards Banquet on the evening of EGS.
+Winners will be announced at the Awards Banquet on the evening of ERS.

 Questions about the Richard and Eleanor Towner Prize for Outstanding Ph.D.
 Research can be directed to firstname.lastname@example.org.